 We’ll take a quick look at more advanced and simple pilot designations at the end of this article.

 What is Involved in Flying VFR?

 That’s right: VFR pilots are authorized to fly at night as well as in the daytime.
-Also they may fly in rain.
+Also, they may fly in the rain.
 Interestingly, some countries like Mexico in most instances do not permit such a VFR flight at night.